decidim/decidim/SECURITY.md

 1. creating a new advisory through the [GitHub Security Advisory][GitHub Security Advisory]

+1. creating a new advisory through the [GitHub Security Advisory][GitHub Security Advisory]

-2. sending an email to security [at] decidim [dot] org and not by creating a github/metadecidim issue.
+2. sending an email to security [at] decidim [dot] org

+Please do not create a public github/metadecidim issue for security vulnerabilities.

 We appreciate your effort to make Decidim more secure.